wikimedia/mediawiki-extensions-NativeSvgHandler/README.md

 * [MediaWiki](https://www.mediawiki.org) 1.31 or later

 ## Installation
-You can get the extension via Git (specifying ShortDescription as the destination directory):
+You can get the extension via Git (specifying NativeSvgHandler as the destination directory):

     git clone https://github.com/wikimedia/mediawiki-extensions-NativeSvgHandler.git NativeSvgHandler